crusher-dev/crusher/README.md

 Crusher is a new fast testing framework, it's opinionated and takes low-code first approach.

-It's a new alternative to old wokrflows which includes h/unreliable libraries (w high learning curve), gluing tools, repetitive script.
-Sometimes it can take days to create test and managing it can be nightmare.
+An alternative to slow wokrflows built with unreliable libraries (w high learning curve), gluing tools, repetitive script.

-Crusher makes testing effortless with a single all-in-tool, with recorder, SDK, Infra + batteries built-in.
+Crusher is build from groupup as an all-in-tool, with recorder, SDK, Infra + batteries built-in.

 **Crusher is in beta(v0.5)**.
 Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better 🚀